dreamcatcher-tech/network/Inbox/2025-04-15 1656 on the independence of the browser client.md

 Deeper means that all heavy calculations should occur on the server-side where it has direct low-latency access to data.
 The browser becomes almost completely dead in the water if it loses connection to the server.

 The other option is to download ALL the data, and run all calculations locally, but this requires a step change when the data gets past some point in size, so hence it is best to run all operates thru the server.

+For customers, it seems a lot more useful if we can keep the data around a lot, so they can still kind of use the app during intermittent network events.

+So start a queued download of all records, then when some records are needed faster, they go on the front of the queue.